HP Metrics & Evaluation

 • Advocate for evaluation at all phases of an initiative's lifecycle

-• Contribute to Army policies, regulations, and operations orders
+• Contribute to DoD policies, regulations, and operations orders

 Our Approach

-The HPME Branch utilizes the public health evaluation framework established by the Centers for Disease Control and Prevention (CDC) to guide our work.
-The below image is a depiction of this framework provided by the CDC on its website: CDC Program Evaluation FrameworkExternal Link
+The HPME Branch uses the public health evaluation framework established by the Centers for Disease Control and Prevention (CDC) to guide our work.
+Visit the CDC website for more details, to include the steps in the program evaluation process.
+CDC Program Evaluation FrameworkExternal Link

 Program Evaluation Standards

-• Relevance and Utility: Evaluations should focus on useful information that is important to the interest holders.
+• Relevance and Utility: Evaluations should focus on useful information that is important to stakeholders.
 Their findings should be actionable and available in time for use.
 They should be presented in a way that is understandable, culturally responsive, and informative.

-• Rigor: Evaluations should produce findings that interest holders can confidently rely upon while also providing clear explanations of limitations.
+• Rigor: Evaluations should produce findings that stakeholders can confidently rely upon while also providing clear explanations of limitations.
 The rigor of an evaluation is highly dependent on thoughtful planning and implementation of the underlying design and methods, as well as how findings are interpreted and reported.

-• Independence and Objectivity: Evaluations should strive to be as independent and objective as possible so that interest holders, experts, and the public will accept their findings.
+• Independence and Objectivity: Evaluations should strive to be as independent and objective as possible so that stakeholders, experts, and the public will accept their findings.
 Evaluation activities should be appropriately insulated from political and other undue influences that may affect their objectivity, impartiality, and professional judgement.

 • Ethics: Evaluations should be conducted to the highest ethical standards to maintain trust in the process and products.
 Evaluations should be equitable, fair, and just, and should consider cultural and contextual factors that could influence the findings or their use.